Protocol

 Decisions may have multiple owners.
 However, collective or symbolic ownership (“The Team owns this”) is invalid.
 Ownership must be explicit, domain-scoped, and jointly committed.

-Invariant: No decision frame may be committed unless all materially affected decision owners are identified and participating.
+Invariant: No authorization may be committed unless all materially affected decision owners are identified and participating.

 Divergence Is Not Failure—False Unity Is

-When materially affected parties issue conflicting attestations (e.g., different Frame hashes or incompatible tradeoffs), HAP blocks shared execution—not human agency.
+When materially affected parties issue conflicting attestations (e.g., different bounds_hash values or incompatible intent), HAP blocks shared execution—not human agency.

 This is not a deadlock.
 It is a boundary signal: “Your directions diverge.”